Towards Balanced Multi-Modal Learning in 3D Human Pose Estimation: Related Work

 \section{Related Work}

-{\bf 3D Human Pose Estimation.} Currently, the predominant focus of 3D HPE is on vision-based methods, categorized into two classes: directly estimating 3D joints \cite{tekin2016direct, pavlakos2017coarse, wehrbein2021probabilistic, moon2019camera} and 2D-to-3D lifting \cite{cai2019exploiting, peng2024ktpformer, li2024hourglass, xu2024finepose}.
+{\bf 3D Human Pose Estimation.} Video data plays a central role in many computer vision tasks~\cite{qi2019sports,qi2020imitative,qi2020stc,qi2019stagnet,qi2019attentive,qi2019ke} and has become a widely used modality for 3D HPE.
+Existing approaches can be broadly categorized into two classes: directly estimating 3D joints~\cite{tekin2016direct, pavlakos2017coarse, wehrbein2021probabilistic, moon2019camera}, and 2D-to-3D lifting~\cite{cai2019exploiting, peng2024ktpformer, li2024hourglass, xu2024finepose}.
 Recently, LiDAR has been applied to 3D HPE due to its robustness, which is utilized in autonomous driving~\cite{zheng2022multi, cong2022stcrowd}.
 MmWave-based HPE has gained increasing attention in research community~\cite{zhu2024probradarm3f}, driven by the demand for privacy-preserving technologies.
 WiFi-based sensing has also emerged as a promising area of research~\cite{arshad2017wi, zou2018robust, geng2022densepose} due to its popularity.
 Although RGB-based methods are the majority in research community, multi-modal methods could sacrifice the computational complexity for better performance and robustness.
 In this work, we aim to integrate these modalities to enhance 3D HPE performance.